 \begin{prop} For any finite parabolic subgroup $W_I\subset \tilde{C}_n$, the quotient ${\cal E}^n/W_I$ is smooth over ${\cal M}_{1,1}$. \end{prop}

-\begin{proof} Any quotient ${\cal E}^n/W_I$ is a product of symmetric powers of ${\cal E}$ and a quotient or two of the form ${\cal E}^m/C_m$ (using the diagram automorphism to identify parabolic subgroups involving $s_0$ with the usual hyperoctahedral group).
+\begin{proof} Any quotient ${\cal E}^n/W_I$ is a product of symmetric powers of~${\cal E}$ and a quotient or two of the form ${\cal E}^m/C_m$ (using the diagram automorphism to identify parabolic subgroups involving $s_0$ with the usual hyperoctahedral group).
 Symmetric powers of a curve are smooth, so there is no difficulty.
-For the quotient by the full hyperoctahedral group, we first observe that the quotient by the normal subgroup of order $2^m$ is just the product of $n$ copies of the quotient of ${\cal E}$ by $[-1]$, a.k.a. $\P^1$.
-We thus find that ${\cal E}^m/C_m\cong (\P^1)^m/S_m\cong \P^m$, giving smoothness as required. \end{proof}
+For~the quotient by the full hyperoctahedral group, we~first observe that the quotient by the normal subgroup of order $2^m$ is just the product of~$n$ copies of the quotient of~${\cal E}$ by $[-1]$, a.k.a.~$\P^1$.
+We thus find that ${\cal E}^m/C_m\cong \big(\P^1\big)^m/S_m\cong \P^m$, giving smoothness as required. \end{proof}

-``Miracle flatness'' immediately gives the following, which in particular ensures that the spherical algebras we consider will be locally free in a suitable sense (i.e., that their direct images in either copy of ${\cal E}^n/W$ are locally free).
+``Miracle flatness'' immediately gives the following, which in particular ensures that the sphe\-ri\-cal algebras we consider will be locally free in a suitable sense (i.e., that their direct images in~either copy of~${\cal E}^n/W$ are locally free).

 \begin{cor} For any parabolic subgroup $W_I\subset C_n$, the quotient maps ${\cal E}^n\to {\cal E}^n/W_I$ and ${\cal E}^n/W_I\to {\cal E}^n/C_n$ are flat. \end{cor}